Layer 2 solutions in blockchain

 Layer 1 vs Layer 2: Understanding the Difference

 Consider Layer 1 as the main thoroughfare robust, secure, and foundational.
 However, during peak times, this highway can become overcrowded, leading to slow movement and increased tolls (transaction fees).
 Layer 2 solutions are akin to building express lanes alongside this highway.
 These express lanes are quicker and less congested because they manage a specific type of traffic (transactions) more efficiently.
-The main highway (Layer 1) remains the secure base, while the express lanes (Layer 2) optimize for speed and efficiency
+The main highway (Layer 1) remains the secure base, while the express lanes (Layer 2) optimize for speed and efficiency.

 The Evolution of Layer 2 Technologies